 - Check out how to get Player Titles in Overwatch 2.

 New Overwatch 2 Characters

-The Overwatch 2 Hero Sojourn is a DPS character, blessed with enhanced movement mechanics, a deadly rail gun, and more, detailed in our Overwatch 2 Sojourn abilities guide.
-Recent Overwatch 2 Sojourn gameplay leaks show the Canadian DPS with a mean knee slide and a fresh exo-suit that packs a hidden weapon.
+The Overwatch 2 Hero Sojourn is a DPS character, blessed with enhanced movement mechanics, a deadly rail gun, and more, detailed in our Overwatch 2 Sojourn abilities guide marked below.
+The Canadian DPS with a mean knee slide and a fresh exo-suit that packs a hidden weapon.

 Also arriving in Overwatch 2 is Junker Queen.
 This Aussie is a Tank hero with plenty of gear to keep herself alive and control the battlefield.
 Perhaps her most powerful ability is the passive that lets her heal damage over time to all wounds.
 We can see Junker Queen quickly becoming a staple character for players that like to solo queue.

 Completing the role trio is Kiriko, who strolls into Overwatch 2 as a Support character.
-So far, she looks to be an incredibly powerful healer - especially with her ability to teleport to teammates through walls.
+She is an incredibly powerful healer - especially with her ability to teleport to teammates through walls.
 And she has an adorable little fox pet for an Ultimate ability.
 Who can say no to that?!